sardonyxwt/state-store/README.md

 ## [state-store](https://github.com/sardonyxwt/state-store)

-state-store is a predictable async state container for JavaScript and Typescript apps.
+state-store is a predictable sync state container for JavaScript and Typescript apps.

 ### Installation